 Meet mortgage advisers or solicitors

 Everyone named on a joint mortgage is equally responsible for making sure the full repayment due is made to the lender each month.
+If there is one person named on the joint mortgage not paying, the other mortgage holders will be responsible for the payments.

 You may decide to split the payments 50/50, but if the other borrower stopped paying their half, the lender could pursue you for the missing money.